bhavitha7604/-EDULUMOS-INTERNSHIP-TASKS-/README.md

 ### ✅ Week 02 – To-Do List Web Application

 #### 📄 Project Description
-A fully responsive *To-Do List Web Application* built using *HTML, **CSS, and **JavaScript*.
+A fully responsive *To-Do List Web Application* built using *HTML, *CSS, and *JavaScript*.
 The app enables users to manage their daily tasks — add, mark complete, and delete — with persistent storage using the browser’s local storage.

 #### 💡 Features
 - ➕ Add new tasks
 - ✅ Mark tasks as complete
 - ❌ Delete tasks
 - 💾 Save tasks automatically using local storage
-- 📱 Responsive for all screen sizes

 #### 🗂 Files
 - index.html → App layout